Free legal clinics for Vermont seniors 60+

 Free rides for vaccination: Vermonters who don't have access to their own transportation can get a free ride to their scheduled vaccine clinic.
 Find your local provider on the VPTA website and make a reservation in advance.

-Booster shots: Pfizer booster shots are becoming available in Vermont.
+Booster shots: Booster shots are available in Vermont.
 Learn more on the Vermont Department of Health website.